Cigna's Evernorth Health Allocates $3.5 Billion to Shields Health Solutions

 About CI

 The Cigna Group is a global health company.
-The Company has two growth platforms: Evernorth Health Services and Cigna Healthcare.
+The Company has two segments: Evernorth Health Services and Cigna Healthcare.
 Evernorth Health Services includes its Pharmacy Benefit Services and Specialty and Care Services operating segments, which provide independent and coordinated health solutions and capabilities to enable the healthcare system to work better and help people live richer, healthier lives.
-Cigna Healthcare includes the U.S. Healthcare and International Health operating segments, which provide comprehensive medical plan services and coordinated solutions to clients and customers.
+Cigna Healthcare includes the U.S. Healthcare and International Health operating segments, which provide comprehensive medical and coordinated solutions to customers and clients.
 Its Other Operations include corporate-owned life insurance (COLI), the Company's run-off operations and other non-strategic businesses.
-Specialty and Care Services provides specialty drugs for the treatment of complex and rare diseases, specialty distribution of pharmaceuticals and medical supplies, and clinical programs to help its clients.
+Specialty and Care Services provides specialty drugs for the treatment of complex and rare diseases, specialty distribution of pharmaceuticals and medical supplies, as well as clinical programs to help the clients.

 About the author